Posttraumatic sleep disturbance

 Rarely, a patient will feign severe brain injury.
 Noxious stimuli such as cold calorics or sternal rub may help expose these individuals.
 A non-comatose patient will not allow his arm to hit his head if it is lifted in the air and released.
 Often, traumatic brain injury must be differentiated from ethanol intoxication.

 Diagnostic workup of traumatic brain injury includes angiography, laboratory tests for coagulopathy, ethanol levels, and other drug intoxication, and routine blood chemistry.
 Coagulation studies are particularly important in patients who may require surgical intervention.

-Somatosensory evoked potentials are inexpensive and less susceptible to sedation as compared to electroencephalography (32).
+Somatosensory evoked potentials are inexpensive and less susceptible to sedation as compared to electroencephalography (35).
 Absent bilateral cortical responses on initial examination are reliably predicative of death, and normal responses predictive of a good clinical outcome in prospective trials.
-Improvement in serial somatosensory evoked potentials may precede improvements in the clinical exam, with emphasis on the amplitude and cortical conduction time of the evoked potentials (20).
-Median somatosensory evoked potential values have also been shown to predict the degree of diffuse axonal injury sustained by brain injured patients (53).
+Improvement in serial somatosensory evoked potentials may precede improvements in the clinical exam, with emphasis on the amplitude and cortical conduction time of the evoked potentials (23).
+Median somatosensory evoked potential values have also been shown to predict the degree of diffuse axonal injury sustained by patients with brain injury (58).

 It should be emphasized that somatosensory evoked potentials should be accompanied by monitoring of intracranial pressure, oxygen saturation, and hemodynamic permanents, as outlined in the Joint Section on Neurotrauma and Critical Care guidelines (06).